 Standard Fee (Std) - This is the fee for courses at Entry Level (E), Level 1 and Level 2 for learners aged 19 and over who are not eligible for fee remission.

 - Levels E, 1, 2

 If you are in receipt of JSA or ESA (WRAG) you will be eligible for fee remission.
-You must provide proof of entitlement and
+You must sign a self-declaration.

 If you are in receipt of benefits other than JSA or ESA (WRAG), or you earn less than £15,736.50 per year you may be eligible for free tuition.

 If you are aged 16-18 on the 31st August 2018 you will be eligible for fee remission if the English and maths funding requirements are met.

 If you do not hold a grade A-C (9-4) in the GCSE subject you wish to study the course is free otherwise you will be required to pay the full fee.
 You will be required to sign a self declaration.

 - Levels 3 and 4